Jeff Bridgman Antique Flags

 Description:

-34 star American national flag, press-dyed on wool bunting, with beautiful colors and interesting visual features.
+34 star American national flag, press-dyed on wool bunting, with wonderful colors and interesting visual features.
 Note how the stars, which are arranged in linear rows of 7-7-6-7-7, are oriented consecutively point-up, point down in their vertical alignment across the canton, resulting in what I call “tumbling” or “dancing” formation.
-Also note how the shade of cornflower blue exhibits interesting, periwinkle blue overtones, and how it contrasts with the deep, scarlet red.
-There is a hand-sewn, cotton binding along the hoist.
+Also note how the canton, which falls somewhere between periwinkle blue and indigo, contrasts beautifully with the scarlet red of the stripes.

 Kansas was admitted into the Union as the 34th state on January 29th, 1861, about 2 ½ months before the Confederate assault on Fort Sumter that marked the beginning of the Civil War.
 The 34th star was officially added on July 4th of that year, but most flag makers would have added a 34th star at the time of Kansas’ arrival, if not even before that day—a practice that became common during the latter 19th century.
 This star count remained official until July 4th, 1863, and 34 star flags would have generally been produced until the addition of West Virginia in June of that year, 11 days before the Battle of Gettysburg.